Textile Workshop - Colour from your kitchen

 We are very proud to say that we always aim to beat our competitor's costs whilst providing first class practitioners who will inspire and engage the young people they are delivering too!
 (Just take a look at our testimonials)

 Workshops & activities suitable for:

-Young People , Brownies & Girl Guides, Community Groups, Curriculum Enrichment workshop, Further Education, Key Stage 2 Schools, Key Stage 3 Schools, Key Stage 4 Schools, Libraries & Museums, Over 50's, SEN, Teacher Training, Youth Organisations
+Young People , Brownies & Girl Guides, Community Groups, Curriculum Enrichment workshop, Further Education, Key Stage 2 - Workshops for Primary Schools, Key Stage 3 - Workshops for Secondary Schools, Key Stage 4 - Workshops for Secondary Schools, Libraries & Museums, Over 50's, SEN, Teacher Training, Youth Organisations

 Contact us about this workshop

 This workshop is available across the north of England and much of the rest of the country.
 We can also create a workshop especially for you – taking your budget, timeframes and location into consideration.

 To find out more, please take a minute to complete the form below.